GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/complementing-wp-cli/en.md

 ## Making the GraphQL query more readable

-Because we need to adapt the GraphQL query to input it into `curl`, it became difficult to read.
+When formatting the GraphQL query to input it into `curl`, it became difficult to read.

 A solution is to apply the transformations using bash commands, such as `tr` and `sed`: